KatharineME/how_to_create_video/viral.md

 1. The video idea matters much more than editing or aesthetics.

-2. Giving 2x the effort when making the video will probably result in 10x the views.
+2. Giving 2x the effort making the video will result in 10x the views.

 3. It is easier to make one video that gets 5 million views than it is to make 50 videos that each get 100,000 views.